dumindagamage/dataAnalyticsProject01/README.md

 Validation:
 * Attempted to find all matching returns and sales using business logic.
 When matching failed, counted total remaining returns and confirmed they represented a small percentage of the dataset.
 * Checked impact by comparing total sales and statistics before and after removing returns.
-* Manually checked and removed the largest returns and corresponding sales to ensure top outliers were not misrepresented.
+* Manually checked and removed the largest two return quantities and corresponding sales to ensure top outliers were not misrepresented while reducing the bais in the data set.
-*

-This method should reveal a better customer behavior.

 ## Project Plan
-* I tackled this analysis in four focused phases over two days.
-First, I dove deep into data cleaning wrestling with messy real-world issues like returns and missing values.
-Next, to build a solid foundation with descriptive statistics to understand our basic business health.
-Then come the exciting part: uncovering customer stories through segmentation and product analysis.
-Finally, I connect all the dots to provide actionable business recommendations.
+* High-Level Steps Taken:
+1. Data Collection: Downloaded the Online Retail Transactions dataset from Kaggle as a .csv file and imported it into Jupyter Notebook using Pandas
+2. Data Processing: Implemented ETL pipeline to clean data, handle missing values, and create new features like revenue calculations and transaction types
+3. Data Analysis & Interpretation: Visualized sales trends, customer segments, product performance, and transaction patterns over time using descriptive statistics and interactive charts

+* Data Management:
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
+1. Data was managed using Pandas DataFrames throughout the entire process
-* Why did you choose the research methodologies you used?
+2. Cleaning and transformation steps were organized in structured functions within Jupyter Notebook for transparency and reproducibility
+3. Each analysis step included immediate visualization to validate results and ensure data quality

+*Research Methodologies Used:
+1. Exploratory Data Analysis (EDA)
+2. Descriptive Statistics
+3. RFM Analysis
+4. Data Visualization techniques

-## The rationale to map the business requirements to the Data Visualisations
+## The rationale to map the business requirements to the Data Visualisations --
 * List your business requirements and a rationale to map them to the Data Visualisations

-## Analysis techniques used
+## Analysis techniques used --
 * List the data analysis methods used and explain limitations or alternative approaches.
 * How did you structure the data analysis techniques.
 Justify your response.
 * Did the data limit you, and did you use an alternative approach to meet these challenges?